XPath Cheat Sheet for Web Scraping

 Example usage: //span//following::p

-The keyword //following is an axis.
+In the XPath cheat sheet given, the keyword //following is an axis.
 It specifies to jump to the <p> node (::p) that follows the <span> node.

-Axis Abbrev >Notes
+Axis Abbrev Notes

 ancestor